lanimall/docker-samples/terracotta-ee-4x/README.md

 ### Build the image for the Terracotta Server

-1 - Set some variables for further reference
+1 - Set some variables for further reference (of course, update these based on your installation path and Terracotta version)

 ```bash
 TERRACOTTA_HOME=~/Applications/terracotta/home434x/